 Originally a residential neighborhood during the 18th century, the Pietermaai District is now home to many lounge areas, specialty shops, and art studios.
 However, this is a new phenomenon.

-The Pietermaai District is definitely one of the most photogenic spots in all of Curacao.
+The Pietermaai District is undoubtedly one of the most photogenic spots on the entire island of Curacao.
 You could walk down the street all day and continue to be amazed.

-My personal favorite group of buildings (pictured) is at the east end of Pietermaai at the Scuba Lodge.
-The row of blue, pink, and yellow restored houses really captures the beauty of the neighborhood.
+My favorite group of buildings (pictured) is located at the east end of Pietermaai, near the Scuba Lodge.
+The row of blue, pink, and yellow restored houses captures the beauty of the neighborhood.

 Best Time To Visit: Anytime is a good time to explore Pietermaai!